 Zavvie says, the iBuyer playing field is still relatively small with just .2% of all home sales in 2018.
 That’s about 12,700 homes.
 But as I mentioned, this field is growing quickly.
 Zavvie says that in Phoenix, where iBuyer activity is flourishing, 1 in every 20 sold homes are bought by an iBuyer company.

 If you’re in a hurry to sell your home, it might be worth checking for any iBuyer programs in your area.
-And, if you own property in any of the 15 metros listed on our website, there’s a chance one of our affiliates would be interested in purchasing it.
+And, if you own property in any of the 15 metros listed on our website, there’s a chance one of our property teams would be interested in purchasing it.
 You can reach out to firstname.lastname@example.org for more information.

 (3) Inman Article